AlexToTheMoon/AM-Solutions/files/aztec-testnet/guide/README.md

 ### Add data source

-On the sidebar go > Connections > Add new connection
+On the sidebar go > `Connections → Add new connection `

 Add name and IP of the server where Prometheus being operating + default port 9090